srujanaputtagunta/srujanaputtagunta.github.io/about/index.md

   feature: about-me.jpg

 ---
 <p style='text-align: justify;'>Hi!
-I'm Srujana and I am an aspiring <b>Ethical Hacker</b> and Security Professional.
+I'm Srujana and I am an aspiring Information Security Professional.
 I am also an avid reader, adventurer and a travel enthusiast.
-I am really passionate about Computer Security and by writing this blog, I intend to share my knowledge with you as I progress towards my goal of becoming an Ethical Hacker.</p>
+I am really passionate about Security and by writing this blog, I intend to share my knowledge with you as I progress towards my goal.</p>

 <br>